Updated August 30, 2019

 Buffalo Police, aided by University Police, will be especially active during the first weekends of the fall semester, arresting students who break the law and disciplining those who violate university’s code of student conduct.

-Experience has shown that when active law enforcement and disciplinary measures are undertaken during the first month of the fall semester, most students quickly learn that bad behavior will not be tolerated and the consequences can be costly.
+Experience has shown that when active law enforcement and disciplinary measures are undertaken during the first month of the fall semester, most students quickly learn that violating UB's code of conduct or breaking the law will not be tolerated and the consequences can be costly.

 Students are told in no uncertain terms that they put their academic careers at risk by breaking the law or violating UB’s code of student conduct.

-The disciplinary figures from the 2017 Fall Semester through October show UB’s commitment to addressing problem behavior:
+The disciplinary figures from the 2018 fall semester show UB’s commitment to addressing problem behavior:

 Alternative entertainment options for students

-Last fall, the university launched new free bus routes for students to provide access to alternative entertainment options on the weekends.
+At the start of the fall '17 academic year, the university launched new free bus routes to provide students access to alternative entertainment options on the weekends.
 The buses run from the UB campus to shopping and entertainment areas on Walden Avenue, including the Galleria Mall.

 The university has also developed evening and weekend on-campus programming for students, which includes movies and game nights in the Student Union.